Skip to navigation Skip to content

 • fortnightly reporting

-Refugee customers are not eligible for the BTSR measure or to be Centrelink managed, if they are eligible for referral to:
+Refugee customers will not be eligible for the BTSR measure or to be Centrelink managed, if they are eligible for referral to:

-Note: RAC is an approved activity.
-BTSR job seekers are not exempt from mutual obligations requirements once their 'Refugee in first 13 Weeks' (REF) exemption expires, unless they qualify for a mutual obligation exemption under a different criteria.
-BTSR job seekers with an activity of RAC remain Centrelink managed for the duration of the RAC activity.
+Note: BTSR job seekers are not exempt from mutual obligations requirements once their 'Refugee in first 13 Weeks' (REF) exemption expires, unless they qualify for a mutual obligation exemption under a different criteria.

 See Table 1 on the Process page.